 Just as our practice has board certified physicians who provide comprehensive care for all areas of ear, nose and throat care, our audiologists have unique skills that allow our practice to meet the diverse needs of individuals seeking care for their hearing and balance problems.

-Sarah received her Doctor of Audiology (Au.D.) from the University of Massachusetts Amherst in 2015 and joined Tucson Ear, Nose and Throat after graduation.
-Sarah is a member of the American Speech-Language-Hearing Association (ASHA) and has her Arizona State Hearing Aid Dispensing license.
-She enjoys the diverse clinical environment at Tucson Ear, Nose and Throat.
-In her free time, you can find Sarah at the gym, visiting with family and friends or out exploring the world!
+Sarah received her Au.D. degree from the University of Massachusetts Amherst in 2015 and joined Tucson ENT after graduation.
+Sarah is a member of ASHA and has her Arizona State Hearing Aid Dispensing License.
+She enjoys the diverse clinical environment at Tucson ENT and working with cochlear implant patients and families.
+Sarah is affiliated with the University of Arizona supervising students during semester-long clinical rotations and enjoys mentoring future audiologists.
+In her free time, you can find Sarah at the gym, visiting with family and friends or out exploring the world.

 What Is an Audiologist?